JankariTech/blog/src/assets/JourneyWithGo-ABlogSeries/goControlFlow.md

 **[गो](https://go.dev "Go in Nepali")** **"Journey With Go - A Blog Series"** about the basics of Go `Go Basic`, advanced concepts in Go `Go Beyond Basics`, testing with go `Godog as Test Framework` and many more.

 This is the second installment of the series.
-You are here that means you have already read the first blog of the series.
+You are here which means you have already read the first blog of the series.
 If you haven't read the first blog, please read it first.
 It is available [here](https://blog.jankaritech.com/#/blog/Journey%20With%20Go%20-%20A%20Blog%20Series/Go%20Basics%20-%20The%20Starting%20Point "here").
 In this blog, we will learn about the `Control Flow Statements in Go`. **So, let's get started.**

 ## **Control Flow Statements**